 WITHOUT ANY WARRANTY; without even the implied warranty of

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the file
+See the

-COPYING for more details.
+GNU General Public License for more details.

-anonymous ftp from ftp.gnu.org and its many mirror sites around the
+<https://ftp.gnu.org/gnu/octave/> and many mirror sites around the

 world.
 You may also find links to binary distributions at

-http://www.octave.org/download.html>.
+<https://www.octave.org/download.html>.
 The current development

-sources
+sources may be found under the Source Code tab on

-under the Source Code tab.
+debugging symbols).
+Once installed, Octave requires approximately

-with debugging symbols).
-Once installed, Octave requires
+like `fort77` that works like a normal Fortran compiler by combining

-will need a script like fort77 that works like a normal Fortran compiler by combining f2c with your C compiler in a single script.
+`f2c` with your C compiler in a single script.

 Bugs and Patches

-The file BUGS explains the recommended procedure for reporting bugs
+The file `BUGS` explains the recommended procedure for reporting bugs

-or contributing patches.
+on the [bug tracker](https://bugs.octave.org) or contributing patches.

-bit behind the development of the software.
-In particular, there is
+behind the development of the software.
+If you notice omissions or

-with patches are even more welcome.
+always welcome.
+Reports with patches are even more welcome.